Part of our tough money questions series

 Or you may even want to change your living arrangements, moving to a larger home or apartment, or adding onto your home.

-Every situation, every family, is different.
+Every situation, every multigenerational family, is different.

 Insurance products issued by Principal National Life Insurance Co. (except in NY) and Principal Life Insurance Co.
 Securities and advisory products offered through Principal Securities, Inc., 800-247-1737, Member SIPC.
 Principal National, Principal Life and Principal Securities are members of the Principal Financial Group®, Des Moines, IA 50392.
-Inaam Abdel Jaber, Principal National and Principal Life Financial Representative, Principal Securities Registered Representative and Financial Advisor.
+Inaam Ziyadeh, Principal National and Principal Life Financial Representative, Principal Securities Registered Representative and Financial Advisor.